Human–animal hybrid: Video games

+Furry fandom

 With general U.S. popular culture and its various subcultures, the furry fandom consists of individuals interested in a variety of artistic materials, this often featuring "furry art... [that] depicts a human-animal hybrid in everyday life".
 Specific people involved in creative media will frequently come up with a "fursona" depicting a version or versions of themselves as a hybrid creature.
-This practice functions as an outlet based on "on personal ideas of self-expression" (self-realization).
+This practice functions as an outlet based on "personal ideas of self-expression" (self-realization).